 Eddie Saint-Jean is an arts and culture writer and editor of London-focused magazine WHLondon.
-He’s a London expert who writes articles and guides about the capital’s historic and cultural attractions and author of London Art in Review and The LONDON BOOK of Churches.
+He’s a London expert who writes articles and guides about the capital’s historic and cultural attractions and author of London Art in Review, The LONDON BOOK of Churches and The LONDON BOOK of Palaces.

 Eddie Saint-Jean’s LONDON BOOK series covers the capital’s arts, culture and heritage.

 Westminster Abbey is Britain’s most famous place of worship and has 1,000 years of history as the coronation and burial site for the nation’s kings and queens.
 Also, many distinguished political figures, scientists, writers and artists have been buried here.
 Amongst them, Charles Dickens, Sir Isaac Newton, Sir Laurence Olivier and Stephen Hawking.

 Do you know how Westminster Abbey got its name?
 Read my article or my book The LONDON BOOK of Churches